 Here’s a film that did everything right (no pun intended), but still failed at the box office.
-Its commercial failure notwithstanding, ‘The Right Stuff’ is still one of the greatest stories about space travel ever created for cinema.
-Based on the book by Tom Wolfe the film covers the breaking of the sound barrier by Chuck Yeager to the Mercury 7 astronauts, showing that no one had a clue how to run a space program or how to select people to be in it.
-Thrilling, funny, charming and electrifying all at once.
+Its commercial failure notwithstanding, ‘The Right Stuff’ is still one of the greatest stories about space travel ever created in cinema.
+Based on the book by Tom Wolfe, the film covers the breaking of the sound barrier by Chuck Yeager to the Mercury 7 astronauts, showing that no one had a clue how to run a space program or how to select people to be in it.
+It is thrilling, funny, charming and electrifying, all at once.

 Read More: Best Sci-Fi Horror Movies

 After the reboot of the Star Trek franchise, we’ve seen an immense rise in its popularity, perhaps because of the near-perfect star cast including Chris Pine, Zachary Quinto, Leonard Nimoy, Zoe Saldana among others.
 The recent reboot film-series came to be known as the ‘Kelvin Timeline’, and ‘Star Trek (2009)’ marked the eleventh of thirteen films, the last one being ‘Star Trek: Beyond (2016)’.
 The Kelvin timeline was of course planned after the successful run of “The Original Series” and “The Next Generation” and boy it has been a thumping success!